polpo/picogus/README.md

 ISA card emulation on the Raspberry Pi Pico's RP2040 microcontroller.
 Initially focusing on [Gravis Ultrasound (GUS)](https://en.wikipedia.org/wiki/Gravis_Ultrasound) sound card emulation, hence the name PicoGUS.

+Please see [the Wiki](https://github.com/polpo/picogus/wiki) for current status!

 ![picogus-prototype](https://user-images.githubusercontent.com/1544908/182006174-71a1792d-ac5b-4c2b-8e61-94a05a0ef55c.jpg)

-Please see [the Wiki](https://github.com/polpo/picogus/wiki) for current status.

 Looking for the original project, using Raspberry Pi 3/4?
-See the [pigus repo](htts://github.com/polpo/pigus).
+See the [pigus repo](https://github.com/polpo/pigus).

 See/hear PicoGUS in action on YouTube: